ANALYSIS-No White House result? Wall Street's 'fear gauge' shows less panic

 By April Joyner

-As it turns out, the likelihood of continued gridlock on Capitol Hill is providing some solace.
+As it turns out, the likelihood of continued gridlock on Capitol Hill provided some solace.

 Wall Street's "fear gauge" plummeted as U.S. stocks surged on Wednesday, which investors attributed to near-certainty of a divided Congress.
 Republicans appeared likely to maintain control of the Senate, diminishing the prospect of a Democratic sweep in Washington.